vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 726 &o.
 Bhagavatas, to be worshippers in

-temples of Viṣnu, 722; worshippers of Vippu or Siva posing as boly
+temples of Viṣṇu, 722; worshippers of Vippu or Siva posing as boly

 (buwd in Marathi ), 131.
 Bhairava, temple of, could be orected